pachyderm/docs-content/latest/build-dags/pipeline-spec/input-group.md

 The `group` input in a {{% productName %}} Pipeline Spec allows you to group input files by a specific  pattern.

-To use the `group` input, you specify one or more PFS inputs with a `group_by` parameter.
+To use the `group` input, you specify one or more PFS inputs with a `groupBy` parameter.
 This parameter specifies a pattern or field to use for grouping the input files.
 The resulting groups are then passed to your pipeline as a series of grouped datums, where each datum is a single group of files.

-You can specify multiple group input fields in a {{% productName %}} Pipeline Spec, each with their own group_by parameter.
+You can specify multiple group input fields in a {{% productName %}} Pipeline Spec, each with their own `groupBy` parameter.
 This allows you to group files by multiple fields or patterns, and pass each group to your pipeline as a separate datum.

-The `glob` and `group_by` parameters must be configured.
+The `glob` and `groupBy` parameters must be configured.

 ## When to Use